Autotransfusion: Postoperative autotransfusion

 Postoperative autotransfusion is performed by connecting the double lumen autotransfusion suction line directly to the drain line placed at the conclusion of surgery.
 Postoperative autotransfusion begins in the operating room when the drain line is placed and the surgical site is closed.
 Typical postoperative cases are total knee and hip replacements.
 Autotransfusion is continued and is effective while the patient actively bleeds during the immediate postoperative phase of recovery.
 Autotransfusion is ended when bleeding is stopped or is significantly slow, and is discontinued by connecting an ordinary self draining device to the drain lines.
 Available for postoperative autotransfusion are universal bifurcated connectors which can accommodate two drain lines of any size, these connectors can be attached to the standard ten foot double lumen suction line for postoperative use.

 Soaking sponges

 In some institutions to maximize the effectiveness of autotransfusion and provide the best conservation and return of red cells the soaking of sponges is employed.
 During the surgical procedure the blood soaked sponges are collected and placed in a sterile basin by the surgical team, sterile heparinized saline is added to the basin to prevent clotting and facilitate the release of red cells.
 The sponges are periodically wrung out and removed from the basin, the remaining solution can be suctioned into the autotransfusion reservoir so that the red cells can be recovered.
 The usual ratio of heparinized saline is 5,000 units of heparin per 1,000 ml of 0.9% sodium chloride.
 The heparin is removed during the autotransfusion process.

+Emergency Auto-Transfusion Set

+Dr. Ovadje's Emergency Auto-Transfusion Set (EAT-SET) is a system that recovers blood from internal bleeding in patients.
+Oviemo Ovadje invented the system in 1989 as an affordable blood auto-transfusion mechanism requiring no electricity, which previously required very expensive equipment that only developed countries could afford.

+The EAT-SET is a fully closed system that includes a resuable collection unit fitted with a disposable filter.
+It features both suction and retransfusion lines, with blood drawn from body cavities using a handheld vacuum pump.
+The system also helps prevent disease transmission and reduces the risk of immune reactions, commonly associated with homologous transfusions.
+It also provides flexibility in managing blood supply and reduces dependancy on blood banks, which may be unreliable in many African countries.